1. What tools and supplies will you need

-Once you have cleaned the seats, apply a good leather conditioner and buff your seats to achieve an attractive sheen.
+Once you have cleaned the seats, apply a good leather conditioner with applicator or microfiber towel and buff your seats to achieve an attractive sheen.
 However, when the time comes for drying, make sure the seats are out of the sun, as the ultraviolet rays can make the leather fade.

 Some types of stain require different pre-treatment on leather than on cloth car sets.
 Note that these can be difficult to remove and that you may not be entirely successful.

 Grease stains removal from car seats

 Grease leaves oily blotches that muddy the seat's color.
 Blot as much as possible using a microfiber cloth and then sprinkle cornstarch or talcum powder over the affected area to soak up the rest of the grease.
 Let the powder sit for a few hours or even overnight before vacuuming.
 Repeat as necessary.

 Oil is much the same as grease, except that it seeps ore quickly into leather, especially around perforations such as stitching.
 When you have an oil spill, make sure to blot it up immediately.
 Follow the same process as with grease, but make sure to let the powder sit overnight.